PrestaShop/prestashop.github.io/content/news/posts/2024/Second-PrestaShop-Developer-Conference-Participate-as-Speaker.md

 - community
 ---

 Are you a passionate PrestaShop developer or enthusiast?
-We are happy to announce that the [call for presentations](https://forms.gle/nBrP7Y1uYa5ZtE3z8) is now open for the second edition of the PrestaShop Developer Conference, happening on November 6, 2024.
+We are happy to announce that the [call for presentations](https://forms.gle/nBrP7Y1uYa5ZtE3z8) is now open for the second edition of the PrestaShop Developer Conference, happening on November 6, 2024 in Paris, France.
 This event offers a prime opportunity to engage in developer discussions, better understand solutions, and connect with fellow community members.

 ### What is this event about?